 These Chinese five-spice cookies are basically a sugar cookie with the addition of sweet Chinese spice powder, which can include ground star anise, cinnamon, ginger, fennel seeds, Szechuan peppercorns, and cloves.
 The cookies are the perfect accompaniment to tea.
 Because of their snappy, crisp texture, they can handle lots of dunking.

-Notes: You can make your own super fine sugar by buzzing 1/2 cup granulated sugar in a food processor for one minute.To keep these Chinese five-spice cookies fresh, place them in an airtight container.
-They should last a week.–David Leite
+You can make your own superfine sugar by buzzing 1/2 cup granulated sugar in a food processor for one minute or so.
+You want it to still be granulated, not powdery.

 Chinese Five-Spice Cookies Recipe